beet461/bspwm-config/Issues.md

 * to remove unused package from the xorg group: `yay -Rsu xorg`

 ### thunar theme doesnt change: ###
-* install a theme and select it in the first panel of lxappearance
+* install the materia dark theme and select it in the first panel of lxappearance

-## touchpad scrolling is reversed
+### touchpad scrolling is reversed
 * create/open /etc/X11/xorg.conf.d/30-touchpad.conf
 * ```
   Section "InputClass"